wleddy/staffing/docs/attendance.md

 1. Sign in as manager.
 1. Select "Manage Attendance"
-1. Select Activity and Task
+1. Select Event and Job
 1. Select user record and update attendance info.

 > Repeat as needed.